One Apex service shared by Azure and the data-entry screen flow,

 D · Per-channel cutover — CMDT-gated,

-e-scripts first, faxes later
+e-scripts first, faxes later; hard-gated on V2A

 E · Cleanup — only after D stable for one